corda/corda-docs/content/en/docs/corda-enterprise/4.8/node/operating/cryptoservice-configuration.md

 protection: "SOFTWARE" # HARDWARE can be specified if using a premium vault
 ```

-The drivers directory must contain a jar built by the gradle script below.
+The drivers directory must contain a `.jar` file built by the gradle script below.

 First copy the following text in to a new file called build.gradle anywhere on your file system.
 Please do not change any of your existing build.gradle files.